topcoder-platform/learning-paths-api/src/utils/certificate-image-generator/README.md

 # The bucket in which cert images should be stored
 CERT_BUCKET=tca-certificate-generator-s3-dev

+# The URL for the queue that was created from the deploy-stack script.
+CERT_IMAGE_QUEUE=https://sqs.us-east-1.amazonaws.com/811668436784/tca-certificate-generator-sqs

 # The subdomain of the alias for the CDN in which the images are stored.
 # This will combine w/the CERT_IMAGE_DOMAIN to create the FQDN for the image.
-# This should follow the pattern of `tca-myStage` for all stages.
+# This should follow the pattern of `tca-myStage` for all non-production stages.
 CERT_IMAGE_SUBDOMAIN=tca-dev

-# The URL for the queue that was created from the deploy-stack script.
-CERT_IMAGE_QUEUE=https://sqs.us-east-1.amazonaws.com/811668436784/tca-certificate-generator-sqs
 ```